Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 ## Key Contents
-1. Guide to buy Car
+1. Guide to buy Used Cars
 2. Car Depreciation Percentage Change table
-3. Table of Average Price in Popular Model
+3. Table of Average Price in the Most Popular Model
+4. Price table of the High-Potential Resale Cluster

 ## Dataset 📊

 ### Dataset Description:

-The "Vehicle Sales and Market Trends Dataset" provides a comprehensive collection of information pertaining to the sales transactions of various vehicles.
-This dataset encompasses details such as the year, make, model, trim, body type, transmission type, VIN (Vehicle Identification Number), state of registration, condition rating, odometer reading, exterior and interior colors, seller information, Manheim Market Report (MMR) values, selling prices, and sale dates.
+The "Vehicle Sales and Market Trends Dataset" provided a comprehensive collection of information pertaining to the sales transactions of various vehicles.
+This dataset encompassed details such as the year, make, model, trim, body type, transmission type, VIN (Vehicle Identification Number), state of registration, condition rating, odometer reading, exterior and interior colors, seller information, Manheim Market Report (MMR) values, selling prices, and sale dates.

 The dataset can be found [here](https://www.kaggle.com/datasets/syedanwarafridi/vehicle-sales-data/data).